u-blox/ubxlib/port/platform/common/automation/README.md

 For each instance ID the `u_run.py` script, the thing that ultimately does the work, will return a value which is zero for success or otherwise the number of failures that occurred during the run.
 Search the output from the script for the word `EXITING` to find its return value.

+# Reading The Results From A `u_pull_request.py` Run
+When `u_pull_request.py` has completed, the outcome is stored in the summary log and debug log files.
+The best approach to looking for failures is to search for " \*\*\* ", i.e. a space, three asterisks, then a space, in these files.
+Search first in the top-level summary log file to find any failures or warnings and determine which instance causd them.
+When you have determined the instance, go to the directory of that instance, open the debug log file there and search for the same string again to find the failure and warning markers within the detailed trace.

 # Script Descriptions
 `Jenkinsfile`: tells Jenkins what to do, written in Groovy stages.
 Key point to note is that the archived files will be `summary.log` for a quick overview, `test_report.xml` for an XML formatted report on any tests that are executed on the target HW and `debug.log` for the full detailed debug on each build/download/run (which is also spewed to the console by Jenkins).